-{\it AutoML} — our work is conceptually related to Automated Machine Learning (AutoML).
-AutoML systems aim to automate the process of building machine learning pipelines by searching for optimal model architectures and hyperparameters.
+{\it AutoML} — AutoML systems aim to automate the process of building machine learning pipelines by searching for optimal model architectures and hyperparameters.
 The goal is to maximize a performance metric (e.g., accuracy, F1-score) on a validation dataset~\cite{hutter2019automated}, which fits our definition of a scorable task.
-While AutoML focuses specifically on finding the best model within a fixed set of ML frameworks, our system is more general.
-It can rewrite any software, including pre-processing steps, complex simulations, or mathematical heuristics—areas that fall outside the typical scope of AutoML.
+While AutoML focuses specifically on finding the best model within a fixed set of ML frameworks, ERA is more general.
+It can rewrite any software, including pre-processing steps, complex simulations, mathematical heuristics, and other areas that fall outside the typical scope of AutoML.

+{\it Combining LLMs and Search} — The most closely related work involves combining LLMs with search algorithms to overcome the limitations of one-shot generation.
+A rapidly growing body of literature formulates automated algorithm design as an Evolutionary Algorithm (EA)\cite{wu2024evolutionary, ma2025toward}.
+FunSearch uses an LLM to search for new mathematical discoveries by pairing a LLM suggesting code improvements with an automated evaluator~\cite{romera2024mathematical}.
+Very recently, agentic frameworks like AlphaEvolve~\cite{novikov2025alphaevolve} have expanded these evolutionary coding loops towards needle-in-the-haystack discovery problems, similar in spirit to the tree search algorithms explored here, albeit without idea exploration required for scientific problem solving.

-{\it Agents for science problems} — This sub-field has seen remarkable, expert-exceeding performance from highly specialized systems~\cite{merchant2023scaling}.
-Much of the existing literature focuses on agents that either automate standard workflows within a single domain, such as computational biology~\cite{xiao2024cellagent,zhang2025compbioagent,zhou2024ai,xin2024bioinformatics,alber2025cellvoyager}, or act as ideation assistants whose proposals require significant human validation~\cite{baek2024researchagent,lu2024ai}.
+{\it Agents for science problems} — This sub-field has seen remarkable performance from highly specialized systems, with agents focusing on problems ranging from data science~\cite{ifargan2024data} to computational biology~\cite{xiao2024cellagent}.